carlosgrinan/reviews-insights/README.md

 # Integration of OpenAI API with multiple Google APIs for generating customer feedback insights

-The objective of this project is to develop an [Odoo](https://www.odoo.com/documentation/16.0/developer/tutorials/getting_started.html) module that provides AI-powered short insights on customer feedback.
+The objective of this project is to develop an [Odoo](https://www.odoo.com/documentation/16.0/developer/tutorials/getting_started.html) app that provides AI-powered short insights on customer feedback.

 ## Motivation